 Blumira’s Sr. Incident Response Engineer Amanda Berlin has created a free set of pre-configured Windows policy settings, called Logmira (available on Github), to help any organization easily increase log visibility for more effective threat detection and response.

 At Blumira, we’re dedicated to making security easier and more automated.
 With these settings preconfigured, you can quickly import them into your environment to start collecting logs and detecting threats.
-If you want to learn more about Windows logging, register for our webinar on June 18 at 1pm ET, Windows Logging Tips for Better Threat Detection.
+If you want to learn more about Windows logging, register for our on-demand webinar Windows Logging Tips for Better Threat Detection.

 Why the name Logmira?
 ‘Log’ refers to a record of system activity used to track security-related information (the basis of any security information and event management – SIEM tool), and ‘mira’ translates to “to look or see” in Spanish (the latter half of Blumira’s name origin).